towersvault/shinpokered/README.md

 - In GBC-mode, when a pokemon is caught, the resting ball now has a defined color
 - Tossing pokeballs have color in GBC mode
 - Fixed an issue where the shiny animation has the wrong palette for the opponent on the GBC
+- The move relearner and move deleter code is now tethered to the _MOVENPCS makefile tag

 #Bugfixes: